-Mark Terrizzi Music Director, Guitar Teacher, Bass Guitar Teacher, Drum Teacher
+Music Director, Keyboard + Piano Teacher, Guitar Teacher, Bass Guitar Teacher, Drum Teacher

-Mike Kiker is a multi-instrumentalist, session player, producer, recording engineer, and film composer.
-He currently plays keyboards in Philly-based psychedelic rock band St. James & The Apostles.
+Mike is a multi-instrumentalist, session player, producer, recording engineer, and film composer.
+He currently plays keyboards in the Philly-based psychedelic rock band St. James & The Apostles.

-He started playing piano at age 4, but didn't take music seriously until picking up guitar and bass at age 9.
-After taking guitar lessons for over a year at the original School of Rock, during which time he also picked up the drums.
+He started playing piano at age 4 but didn't take music seriously until picking up guitar and bass at 9 years old.
+After taking guitar lessons for over a year at the original School of Rock, he also picked up the drums.
 After moving on to the music program at Archbishop Ryan High School, he rotated between instruments in different ensembles.
-A common joke heard from his band director was "Jeez Mr. Kiker, which instrument are you gonna learn this week?".
-His Senior Year Spring Concert featured him in different groups playing guitar, bass, keyboards, drums and flute, respectively.
-He also had a side career at the time as a church organist.

-Darren has been playing drums for a little over 20 years.
+Darren has been playing drums for a little over two decades.
 He has studied drums and percussion in college and his experiences encompass a wide variety of styles with many different people and bands in Ohio, Tennessee, New Jersey, and New York.
 Some artists in which he has performed with include the Dave Landeo Band, Stonewater Groove, Jagstar, Jason Allen Phelps and Donald Brown.

 Darren has recently spent much time over the last two years studying at The Drummers Collective in New York City where he continues to study.
 Drums are his primary focus, however, beginning in 1998 he worked as a systems technician for a pro concert sound company in the southeast.
 During this time, he gained valuable experience in the music industry that he applies not only to his playing but everyday life as well.
 He has been fortunate to have been a technician on a long list of shows varying in genres and artists that include the Black Crowes, Sister Hazel, Slayer, Kenny Wayne Shepherd, Nickelback, Johnny Lang, Moe, Wilco, Old 97's, Patti Smith, Sonic Youth, Keb Mo, James Brown, Rascal Flats, Keith Urban, Alan Jackson, Branford Marsalis, Michael Brecker/Herbie Hancock, Cassandra Wilson, as well as many others.
 Darren holds a BSC in audio production from Ohio University.

-Eric Cooper, more commonly known as "Coop", has been playing bass for about 18 years, and doing so has taken him all over the world.
-After a few years playing in the Philadelphia music scene, Coop traveled the globe as a professional musician, playing on cruise ships with his band, The Funky T. That experience led Coop to seeing 37 different countries in 2 years while also honing his skills on the bass and truly learning how to play in a band.
+Eric has been playing bass for about 18 years, and doing so has taken him all over the world.
+After a few years playing in the Philadelphia music scene, Eric traveled the globe as a professional musician, playing on cruise ships with his band, The Funky T. That experience led Eric to seeing 37 different countries in 2 years while also honing his skills on the bass and truly learning how to play in a band.

-Since the cruise career, Coop has continued to play in the Philadelphia music scene with The Funky T, while also backing up local artists such as Emily Drinker, Maggie Mae and John Gilbride at venues like The Ardmore Music Hall, Philadelphia Folk Fest, Milkboy, 118 North and many more.
-In addition to playing in bands, Coop also has a solo bass project called "Coop a Loop" which consists of bass-centric music created with nothing but a bass, a loop station and effects pedals.
-The most recent chapter of Coop's musical journey has led him to teaching at School of Rock.
-Influenced by bassists such as Victor Wooten, Marcus Miller, Joe Dart, Flea and Les Claypool, Coop hopes to continue his own search for knowledge while teaching the next generation of musicians.
+Since the cruise career, Eric has continued to play in the Philadelphia music scene with The Funky T, while also backing up local artists such as Emily Drinker, Maggie Mae and John Gilbride at venues like The Ardmore Music Hall, Philadelphia Folk Fest, Milkboy, 118 North and many more.
+In addition to playing in bands, Eric also has a solo bass project called "Coop a Loop" which consists of bass-centric music created with nothing but a bass, a loop station and effects pedals.
+The most recent chapter of Eric's musical journey has led him to teaching at School of Rock.
+Influenced by bassists such as Victor Wooten, Marcus Miller, Joe Dart, Flea and Les Claypool, Eric hopes to continue his own search for knowledge while teaching the next generation of musicians.

-Chris Caulder Guitar Teacher, Bass Guitar Teacher, Drum Teacher, Keyboard Teacher
+Guitar Teacher, Bass Guitar Teacher, Drum Teacher, Keyboard + Piano Teacher